nodejs/nodejs.dev/src/documentation/0016-npm/index.md

 * `--save-dev` installs and adds the entry to the `package.json` file _devDependencies_
 * `--no-save` installs but does not add the entry to the `package.json` file _dependencies_
+* `--save-optional` installs and adds the entry to the `package.json` file _optionalDependencies_
+* `--no-optional` will prevent optional dependencies from being installed

+Shorthands of the flags can also be used:
+* -S: --save
+* -D: --save-dev
+* -O: --save-optional

 The difference between _devDependencies_ and _dependencies_ is that the former contains development tools, like a testing library, while the latter is bundled with the app in production.

+As for the _optionalDependencies_ the difference is that build failure of the dependency will not cause installation to fail.
+But it is your program's responsibility to handle the lack of the dependency.
+Read more about [optional dependencies](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#optionaldependencies).

 ### Updating packages